 - Simon Arizpe - Simon is a paper engineer and illustrator.
 His pop-up book work has received the Award of Excellence from the Society of Illustrators and the Museum of Comic Book Art and Cartooning.
 The Smithsonian’s Cooper-Hewitt Design Museum Library and the Columbia University Library have acquired his work for their rare book collections.

 - Pam Liou - Pam is a computational designer and writer living in Brooklyn, NY.
 Her work examines tensions between craftsmanship, technology and commerce, revealing the hidden sociopolitical infrastructures undergirding human industry.
 Her research centers around recoupling the consumer with the producer through design literacy and mass customization, fostering intimacy and efficacy through a dialectical creation process.

 - Coralie Gourguechon - Coralie Gourguechon is a designer and a paper electronics maker.
 Her projects aim to to demystify electronics by simplifying the execution of simple circuits in a graphical way and using paper.

 - Taeyoon Choi (Session Advisor) - Taeyoon is an artist, a co-founder of School for Poetic Computation, an adjunct professor at NYU ITP and a former fellow at Data and Society.
 In 2018, Taeyoon is working on Distributed Web of Care and ongoing research with a critical perspective towards technology, ethics, justice and sensitivity to the concept of personhood.

 Kelli Anderson - This Book is a Planetarium

 What will happen in these two weeks?

-Students will have full access to the space during open hours for the three weeks of the session to work on projects between classes and mentors will be readily available for technical, conceptual, and artistic guidance.
+Students will have full access to the space during open hours for the two weeks of the session to work on projects between classes and mentors will be readily available for technical, conceptual, and artistic guidance.

 How do I apply?